-Destination Canada's ("DC") Visitor Economy Forecast Update published in June 2021 ("DC Forecast") reported that under the current trends, tourism expenditures in Canada would be expected to recover to 2019 levels by early 2025.
+The DC Visitor Economy Forecast Update published in June 2021 ("DC Forecast") reported that under the current trends, tourism expenditures in Canada would be expected to recover to 2019 levels by early 2025.
 However, in the same report, DC noted that that recovery could be sped up to recover by 2023 if i) the global vaccination efforts are successful, and ii) Canadians redirected their outbound, international tourism spending back into Canada.